An exciting future for IMAS Taroona

 Yes, regular drop-in sessions are being held at the nearby Taroona Bowls and Community club which community members are invited to attend to learn about the latest progress and ask any questions.
 Upcoming opportunities are being shared on this website.
 Alternatively, please email us at Campus.Transformation@utas.edu.au.

-Nubeena Crescent will remain open and accessible to residents, road users and pedestrians during the works, but from time-to-time there will be temporary impacts, closures and alternative traffic and pedestrian access in the proximity of the IMAS Taroona site for safety reasons.
+During the construction period, Nubeena Crescent will remain open and accessible to residents, road users and pedestrians during the works, but from time-to-time there will be temporary impacts, closures and alternative traffic and pedestrian access in the proximity of the IMAS Taroona site for safety reasons.
 As with all construction projects, there will be varying levels of noise as the upgrades are carried out.
-Contractors will be working to keep disruptions to a minimum.
-University and contractor vehicle parking will be located on site with provision for overflow in the nearby football public car park during business hours to avoid any impacts to residential on-street parking.
+We appreciate your patience and understanding while both the University and contractors work to keep disruptions to a minimum.
+University and contractor vehicle parking will be located on-site with provision for overflow in the nearby football public car park during business hours to avoid any impacts to residential on-street parking.
 Once construction activity is complete, the new IMAS car park will be made available after hours to residents and users of nearby facilities such as the football club.
+During construction work hours, the eastern end of Nubeena Crescent is speed-limited 30km/h with temporary road signage in place.
+At all other times, the speed limit remains 50km/h.
+The IMAS Taroona campus is a shared zone with a 10km p/h speed limit.

 The University of Tasmania owns the site.